YesThatAllen/JSSBinarySelfHeal/README.md

 How this works

 1. Uses a launch daemon that runs on a scheduled time each day that runs a script to perform a series of steps to verify that the computer is managed.
+I have just added a radom delay of ten minutes to the launch daemon.
+I do have a policy that is being executed in the self heal, and I wanted to eliminate all managed clients from running a policy at the same time(LCV 11-19-15).
 2. The script that is ran is performing the following taks:
     a.
 Does this computer have the JAMF binary
     b.
 Can this computer check the JSS connection